 Nonlinear Frequency Conversion

 Not all wavelength regions of interest are directly accessible with lasers.
-Therefore, it is common e.g. to generate visible light by nonlinear conversion of infrared light from one or several lasers.
+Therefore, it is common e.g. to generate visible or ultraviolet light by nonlinear conversion of near-infrared light from one or several lasers.
+Also, mid-infrared laser sources are often realized based on a near-infrared laser combined with some nonlinear frequency conversion apparatus.

 Examples of nonlinear conversion processes are: